 Overall, the Group has a high level of direct control over its operations which are based in Australia.
+The Group procure goods and services from third party suppliers to support its business operation.
 Ninety eight percent (98%) of the Group's direct suppliers (Tier 1) are Australian based, which is viewed as a low-risk country for modern slavery.
 The remaining Tier 1 suppliers reside in the United States and Switzerland.
-A very small number of our suppliers have operations or engage subcontractors (Tier 2) in other foreign countries.
+A very small number of our operations suppliers have or engage subcontractors (Tier 2) in other foreign countries.
 As a result, we assess this geographical risk to be low based on the Global Slavery Index and our analysis of our suppliers' Modern Slavery Statements, where available.